yale-mgt-858-spring-2021/advanced-queries-01-starter/10-products-with-suppliers/README.md

-We’d like to show, for each product, the associated supplie.
+We’d like to show, for each product, the associated supplier.
 Show the `product_id`, `product_name`, and the `company_name` of the supplier.
 Sort by `product_id`, ascending.